South Africa

 This, together with the demoralising defeats at Khambula and Gingindlovu, proved to be the turning point of the war.
 Having received reinforcements, Lord Chelmsford had reorganised his forces and was ready to start his second invasion into Zululand, which started in late May.
 Having learned from his defeats Lord Chelmsford and his men advanced towards the Zulu capital Ulundi, which they reached at the end of June.

-The 17th lancers on the charge in the battle of Ulundi - Anglo Zulu war
+The 17th lancers on the charge in the battle of Ulundi - The Anglo Zulu war, more about Zulu people and Zulu history

 On the 4th of July a Zulu army numbering close to 15,000 warriors, attacked the British force of 4166 European and 1005 African soldiers, who were encamped about a mile from Ulundi.
 The last great battle of the Anglo / Zulu war ended in a decisive victory for the British, whose losses were about 100, while the Zulu’s losses came to 1500.
 The power of the once so proud Zulu nation was broken.